-You may complete the online 2018-2019 Free Application for Federal Student Aid (FAFSA) form and submit it electronically at www.fafsa.gov.
+You may complete the Free Application for Federal Student Aid (FAFSA) form and submit it electronically at www.fafsa.gov.

 It may take several weeks to process an application for any type of financial aid, so you should take note of the priority processing deadlines and other important dates listed below.